enzomendez315/Lox-Cpp/README.md

 Bytecode allows instructions to have operands, which are stored as binary data immediately after the opcode.
 For example, if the instruction opcode for loading a constant is `00` and the constant index is `23`, then the instruction would be stored as `0023` where `00` is one byte and `23` is another byte.
 Each opcode determines how many operand bytes the instruction has and what they mean.

+Each chunk stores a separate array of integers that parallels the bytecode array.
+Each number in the array is the line number for the corresponding byte in the bytecode.
+When a runtime error occurs, we look up the line number at the same index as the current instruction's offset in the code array.